willwh/hook.io/ReadMe.md

 # v0.4.0

-## hook.io is a distributed node.js EventEmitter that works cross-process / cross-platform / cross-browser.
+## hook.io creates a distributed node.js EventEmitter that works cross-process / cross-platform / cross-browser.

 ## You create custom i/o scenarios by picking and choosing from an extensive library of tiny, independent, autonomous "hooks" that seamlessly work together.